Messiah’s Wedding Information and Guidelines

 Videos.
-Videos of the service may be taken from the back of the church or behind the Baptismal font.
+Videos of the service may be taken from the back of the church or from an inconspicuous location.
 To prevent distractions, the photographer should plan to remain in one spot during the ceremony.

 Dressing at the Church.
 There are several rooms available for dressing at the church.
 The Altar Guild Representative will assist you in finding space.
 She knows where many items like irons and a full-length mirror are stored in the church so be sure to ask her if you need anything.
 Purses may be locked in the sacristy.

 The Rehearsal.
 The time of the rehearsal will be set in consultation with the pastor and the organist.
 It is important that the entire wedding party and ushers be present at the scheduled time.
 The wedding license should be brought to the rehearsal and given to the pastor.